dials/dials/CONTRIBUTING.md

   docstrings should try to follow [Google-style] - it has a good balance between clarity and length.
-- Try not to do `from <module> import *` imports - it makes it hard to trace where definitions are coming from, and turns off may useful diagnostics in static analysis tools.
+- Try not to do `from <module> import *` imports - it makes it hard to trace where definitions are coming from, and turns off many useful diagnostics in static analysis tools.
 Exceptions are allowed for modules that purely import from an extension to wrap the interface, if it would be excessively verbose.
 - Make pull requests a clean representation of the implementation of a feature